ds4se/chapters/sback/summarizing-unstructured-data.md

-Now, if we take our initial email, we remove the signatures (by for example, eliminating everything at the end after the dashes) and apply the source code detection approach, we can generate a new tag cloud, in which we see that more important terms (such as 'Explorer' and 'NullPointerException') started to emerge, thus creating a summary that gives a better idea of the content.
+Now, if we take our initial email, we remove the signatures (by for example, eliminating everything at the end after the dashes) and apply the source code detection approach, we can generate a new tag cloud, as the one depicted below.
+Now we see that more important terms (such as 'Explorer' and 'NullPointerException') started to emerge, thus creating a summary that gives a much better idea of the content.

 <div>